chloeleto/streetcrime/planning.md

 ## Business Case

 ### Problem statement
-Bristol experiences a range of street crime incidents, impacting the safety of residents, business owners, and visitors.
-Current resources, such as national crime maps, provide data but lack the depth of analysis specific to Bristol, which limits their usefulness for local decision-making.
-This project seeks to address the need for a Bristol-focused crime mapping solution that provides up-to-date, localised crime data, allowing users to make safer travel and business decisions.
-By visualising crime hotspots, this project aims to empower community members and support city planners in reducing crime frequency and impact in Bristol.
+Bristol experiences a range of street crime incidents which impact not only the safety of residents and businesses, but the socioeconomic status of the area.
+Current resources, such as national crime maps, provide data but lack the depth of analysis specific to Bristol.
+By creating a website tailored to the local area, we will be able to offer safety tips or resources linked to specific crimes, e.g., when the user clicks on an area with a high number of burglaries, they can receive practical advice on home security and/or to local police crime prevention programs.
+This addresses the need for a Bristol-focused crime mapping solution that provides localised crime data to appeal to the users' needs, rather than a large database of unfiltered and unnecessary information.
+For example, a business that is looking to establish a Bristol-based location does not need to know statistics on home burglaries.
+However, with the correct guidance from the website, we can help to facilitate the development of new business in up-and-coming areas.
+A website that clearly outlines crime trends and types can help potential entrepreneurs decide where to open stores, restaurants, or other businesses.

 ### Business benefits
-- Reduction in street crime incidents through increased awareness and safer route planning.
-- Premium access to this mapped data could be monetised by offering specific details on crime trends and hot spots.
-- Data insights could support city planners and law enforcement in developing preventive measures and optimising patrol routes.
-- Partnership opportunities with GPS and navigation service providers to help users avoid high-risk areas in real time.
+- Homebuyers can use this business to assess the long-term property value trends to possibly identify areas where improvements to safety may boost future value.
+- Provide quick access to crime data potentially helping future home owners make educated choices about about where to live, especially those prioritising family safety.
+- Businesses, especially retail, hospitality, and service providers, can identify safe, high-traffic areas to attract customers without the concern of high crime affecting foot traffic.
+- Understanding crime patterns enables businesses to reduce risks associated with theft, vandalism, and similar incidents, which can help lower insurance costs and prevent property damage.

 ### Options Considered
 Currently, websites exist that map crime incidents across the UK, but they often cover broad regions.